Common Research Methodologies

 • High External Validity: Quantitative studies are often highly generalizable due to the representative sample sizes used.

-• Open-Ended Questions: When gathering qualitative data, researches often make use of open-ended questions that help gather comprehensive textual data on a subject.
+• Open-Ended Questions: When gathering qualitative data, researchers often make use of open-ended questions that help gather comprehensive textual data on a subject.

-• Complex Reasoning: The data analysis techniques used in the qualitative research methodology are generally less straightforward when compared to quantitative research methods and require the use of complex reasoning and interpretation.
+• Complex Reasoning: The data analysis techniques used in the qualitative research methodology are generally less straightforward when compared to quantitative research methods and require complex reasoning and interpretation.

 See Voxco survey software in action with a Free demo.